MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-flow-costs.md

 ### Create an inventory of flows

 Understanding workload flows helps you to effectively reallocate resources.
 The goal is to ensure that financial commitments align with high-priority flows.
-Here are steps to understanding workload flows:
+Here are the steps for understanding workload flows:

 - *Document flows*.
 Start by documenting and listing all existing flows in your workload to get an understanding of the comprehensive state of the system.
 Include every sequence of actions, data transitions, and system interactions.
 Familiarize yourself with every component, like external services, databases, middleware, and third-party integrations.
 Additionally, track or estimate the volume of requests over time.

 - *Visualize flows*.
 To get a clearer perspective, represent your findings visually, possibly in flowcharts or diagrams.
-Visualizations help you see the interdependencies between different components.
+Visualizations help you see the interdependencies between components.
 Consider using a tool like Visio to help you with the visualizations.

 - *Categorize flows*.
-Bundle similar flows, taking into account attributes like their functionality (for example, authentication, data retrieval, transaction processing), criticality to business, or the resources they use (CPU, memory, or bandwidth).
+Bundle similar flows, taking into account attributes like their functionality (for example, authentication, data retrieval, and transaction processing), criticality to business, or the resources they use (CPU, memory, or bandwidth).

 ### Prioritize flows